m1sk9/ublacklist-filter/README.md

 [日本語版](./README-JA.md)

-This is a filter for uBlacklist that excludes search results from specific domains from various search engines, including Google etc...
+This is a filter for uBlacklist that excludes search results from specific domains from various search engines, including Google, DuckDuckGo etc...

 To subscribe, you need to install uBlacklist.